-- Describe the knowledge building activities, such as training, competency building and other skill development programs, that are planned and implemented to assure a systematic and prescribed process for development is applied in a consistent manner. - Identify ways in which the organization develops succession plans and how these support the continuous improvement of the EHS management system. - How are training methods, competency building and succession planning linked in the organization??
+- Describe the organization's individual development plan.
+Include knowledge building activities, such as training, competency building and other skill development programs, that are planned and implemented to assure a systematic and prescribed process for development is applied in a consistent manner.
+Provide examples of those integrating adult learning principles. - Explain how the organization modifies the knowledge building activities based on regional and generational differences. - Define the evaluation methods used to verify if the knowledge building activities have achieved the desired objectives. - Identify ways in which the organization develops succession plans and how these support the continuous improvement of the EHS management system. - How are training methods, competency building and succession planning linked in the organization?